 What do I have to do when getting EI?

-While you are getting EI, you must do everything listed below:
+While you’re getting EI, you must do all of the following:

 - be ready to work and able to arrange child care when needed